oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

 ## Task 6: Perform a pre-masking check

+The pre-masking check looks for any known issues that might arise during a masking run; for example, not enough tablespace, missing privileges, and so on.
+It alerts you to any found issues so that you can remediate them before starting the actual masking run.

 1. In the breadcrumb at the top of the page, click **Data Masking**.